 P62 function is that it "collects" unnecessary metabolic products and send them for recycling.
 In addition, it controls the growth and viability of the cells.
 In connection with this protein contributes to the development of cancer cells, preventing their death.

 Previously, scientists have found high levels of p62 protein in a variety of cancer cells and their precancerous condition.
 Further studies were carried out on the tissues affected by hepatocellular carcinoma - the most common form of liver cancer.

 In the first stage considered the possibility of recurrence in patients prepared to remove the tumor.
 It was found that the greater the protein p62 in the tissues, the less likely people were to survive.

 Next step using mice revealed that activates p62 and other proteins that are involved in tumor development.
 At the same time in mice whose figure protein level was zero, liver cancer does not develop.

-Michael Karin says that enable the detection of p62 to predict the likelihood of disease recurrence after tumor removal.
+Michael Karin says that the discovery of p62 will allow to predict the likelihood of recurrence of the disease after tumor removal.
 A detection of substances that disrupt protein p62 work to provide new drugs to prevent the transformation of chronic liver disease in cancer.

 Based on materials medicalnewstoday.com